 Pros of solid gold jewellery

-Solid gold jewellery is highly valuable and it will retain that value for many years – even centuries – to come.
+Solid gold jewellery is highly valuable and if cared for it will retain that value for many years – potentially even centuries – to come.
 Higher carats of gold are unlikely to tarnish and you’ll never wear away the finish to a different coloured metal beneath.

 Solid gold jewellery signifies wealth and opulence, but it’s also a very portable form of financial security as it can always be melted down and sold as a commodity in times of crisis.